-Payment of Social Benefits of the Republic of Lithuania which came into effect on January 1, 2010 and it is hold on until 31 12 2012.
+2010 and it is hold on until 31 12 2012.
 According to the decision made at the end of 2012, provisions of this law remain in force until 31 12 2013.
-Thus, during the period of 2010-2013 state pensions for officers and soldiers were recalculated applying appropriate coefficient.
-Since 1st of January 2014 this coefficient is not applied and no major changes were made afterwards.
-Persons entitled to receive state pension also have a right to receive state social insurance pension, unless otherwise provided by the law.
+Thus during the period of 2010-2013 state pensions for officers and soldiers were recalculated applying appropriate coefficient.
+Since 1st of January 2014 this coefficient is not applied.
+Since 1st of January 2017, pension for scientists cannot be combined with insured income, including other non-pension social insurance benefits18.